 If you want to be a marketing manager, product manager, or CFO and project manager – you have a play book to follow.
 Not really so with sales.
 There are some academics, such as Jobber and Lancaster in the UK who have studied sales management, but what they provide is a framework.
 And again success depends on how you apply the framework.
 Likewise, there are very few university level courses on sales management.

 And yet it is one of the most critical domains that determine the success of the business.

 I use the Wheel of Leading Sales Teams to put a structure around this important function.

-• We then onboard them, and continually develop their skills.
+- We then onboard them, and continually coach and develop their skills.

 This approach is based on systems thinking.
 Each of these functions need to be in balance across the wheel.